-Additionally, as of late 2021, WebKit (the engine that powers Safari) is now open source.
-While this doesn't necessarily make Safari itself a totally open source browser, it does pave the way for developers to potentially create a similar privacy-browser fork using the same engine that powers Safari.
+As of late 2021, WebKit (Safari's engine) is open-source.
+This does not make Safari an open-source browser, but it paves the way for developers to create a privacy-oriented browser fork using the same engine powering Safari.

-Also, Safari, like Edge and Chrome, does phone home to Apple quite a bit.
-Apple says what data is collected is anonymized, but as with most closed-source software, these claims aren't easily verified.
+Safari, like Edge and Chrome, does phone home to Apple.
+Apple claims collected data is anonymized, but as with most closed-source software, these claims aren't easily verified.

 Officially, Apple's Safari hasn't been released for Linux distros despite macOS and Linux both deriving from UNIX.
 But again, since WebKit has officially become open source, perhaps this could change in the near future.

 Generally, it is better to use a privacy-oriented browser recommended here in most cases, for most users.

 Criteria for private browser recommendations

 At a minimum, to be listed as a recommendation on avoidthehack, privacy-oriented browsers must:

 Given the modern state and role of the browser, browsers should be open-source to promote transparency above all else.
 Open-source browsers also promote customization in the form of building from source and/or forking as a default.

 With that said, browsers forked from Firefox’s Gecko engine are preferred over Chromium forks.

 Browsers are often exploited (frequently using zero-days) as it is probably the most commonly used application/program on any given end-user device.
 Browsers listed here have timely updates to at least patch the latest vulnerabilities.
 This is especially important for forked browsers, which must keep up with the upstream to remain up-to-date with security patches.